nickmmark/ecmo-calculations/README.md

 #### Guide for adding more cannula to the app
 1. Abstract the curves using [WebPlotDigitizer](https://apps.automeris.io/wpd4/); align the axes & add at least 5 points for each line.
 2. Paste the data into excel & create a `second order polynomial` trendline.
 Set the intercept = 0.0.
 Ensure the $R^{2}$ > 0.99 for quality.
 Copy the polynomial.
+For example, here is data for the ProTek Duo cannula:

 | Cannula | Polynomial | R2 |
 |---|---|---|